 File a Florida Declaration of Domicile

-A Florida "Declaration of Domicile" is a document which allows you to declare that you are a bona fide resident of Florida because you reside in and maintain a place of residence there.
+A Florida "Declaration of Domicile" is a document that allows you to declare that you are a bona fide resident of Florida because you reside in and maintain a place of residence there.
 You intend to maintain the residence as your permanent home.

 You must declare in the document whether you maintain another place or places of residence in some other state or states.
 If so, you must confirm that your residence in the State of Florida constitutes your predominant and principal home.

 The Florida Declaration of Domicile must be signed by you in front of a notary public or the deputy clerk of a Florida court.
 It must then be recorded in the public records of the Florida county where you reside.
 There's a minimal fee for recording.

 Signing and recording a Florida Declaration of Domicile isn't required to establish your Florida residency, but it does put the public on notice that you have indeed made Florida your permanent home.
 The penalty for perjury for falsely signing the Declaration of Domicile is five years in state prison and a $5,000 fine.